-5. Select the record type, and click-and-drag the mouse on the time bar to set the record schedule.
+- 5. Select the record type, and click-and-drag the mouse on the time bar to set the record schedule. - 6.
+Click Save to save the settings.

 11.2 Configure Capture Schedule

 You can configure the scheduled snapshot and event-triggered snapshot.
 The captured picture can be stored in the local storage or network storage.